 On March 30th, 2022 I completed my first solo climb and ski descent of the Grand Teton, with ropes used for rappel.
 I used the traditional Stettner & Chevy Couloirs (WI2+, steep snow) for ascent, but climbed a new (to me) variation of the Ford Couloir - the "Workman-Starr Sneak" - to access the summit...
 Continue Reading →

-The Ford-Stettner route on the Grand Teton is arguably the Teton Range's most classic and sought ski mountaineering descent.
+The Ford-Stettner route on the Grand Teton is arguably the range's most classic and sought ski mountaineering descent.
 On January 19th, 2022, I completed my second successful climb and ski descent of the Ford-Stettner, this time with a brand new partner.
-In classic Grand Teton fashion we battled copious unknowns, learned many lessons and...
+In classic Grand Teton fashion we battled copious unknowns, learned many lessons and returned...
 Continue Reading →

 On May 9th 2021, Carl Osterburg and I attempted to ski the Grand Teton.
 Faced with dangerous conditions, we decided to turn around.
 This decision could have saved our lives.